salindersidhu/CIUI/README.md

-# ImpHotkeyText
+# CleanExtUI
-World of Warcraft addon that improves the appearance of hotkey text on the action bars
+World of Warcraft addon that improves the standard Blizzard user interface.